Overview

 • Node.js and Express.js API foundation for e-commerce resources.

-• Separated product, user, cart, order, and payment-oriented concerns where available in the repository.
+• Separated product, user, cart, order, and payment concerns across the API layer.

 • Integrated backend responses into frontend flows.